-For 2014/2015, roe seine licence holders will have the option to select harvest in the SOG and PRD food and bait fisheries instead of the roe seine fishery during the roe herring area selection process.
-The initial SOG and PRD food and bait allocations may increase after the roe seine licence holders have completed their applications and area selections and opt to harvest in the food and bait fishery.
-The SOG and PRD roe fishery allocations will be reduced by the same amount as the food and bait fisheries increase on a first-come/first-served basis (see Section 4.4.1 and 4.4.2 of Appendix 9: Commercial Fishing Plan for Food and Bait Herring).
-Roe seine licence holders that choose the food and bait fishery option will not be eligible to participate in the 2014/2015 roe herring fishery.
-A total of 9 roe seine herring licence holders selected to harvest in the SOG food and bait fishery in 2014/2015 reducing the coast wide roe seine quota to 19,840 tons and the SOG roe seine quota to 15,440 tons.
+For this season, roe seine licence holders will have the option to select in the SOG or PRD food and bait fisheries instead of the roe seine fishery during the roe herring area selection process.
+The initial SOG and PRD food and bait allocations will increase if roe seine licence holders select to transfer quota to the food and bait fishery.
+The SOG and PRD roe fishery quotas will be reduced by the same amount of quota which has been selected into the food and bait fishery. (see Section 4.4.1 and 4.4.2 of Appendix 9: Commercial Fishing Plan for Food and Bait Herring).
+Roe seine licences that have selected the food and bait fishery option will not have roe herring quota associated with their licence.